Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Introduction

 \section{Introduction}

 Generative vision-language models (VLMs) take images and texts as input and generate texts as output.
-A VLM first obtains the input embeddings of images and texts, which are then concatenated and processed by a language model for next-token prediction.
 Existing VLMs are typically based on the Transformer architecture \citep{transformer} and have achieved strong performance on numerous real-world tasks.
 However, VLMs are prone to significant hallucination issues, such as incorrectly describing objects or misjudging the spatial relationships between them.
 These problems not only present challenges for model improvement but also highlight the need for interpretability research, motivating a deeper investigation into the underlying mechanisms behind a model to foster a more comprehensive understanding of it.